xlievo/Business.SourceGenerator/README.md

 ## GetGenericType
 **Replace System.Type.MakeGenericType(typeArguments) by generating generic type code in advance, Gets the specified generic type.**

-1. Declare [Business.SourceGenerator.Meta.GeneratorType] features on struct or class or interface that need to be generated in advance.
+1. Declare [Business.SourceGenerator.Meta.GeneratorType] and partial key features on struct or class or interface that need to be generated in advance.
 ```C#
 [Business.SourceGenerator.Meta.GeneratorType]
 public partial struct MyStruct<T>